AF Corse: History

 For 2012, AF Corse competed in a variety of sports car championships throughout Europe and globally, including the FIA World Endurance Championship and GT1 World Championship with Ferrari F458 Italia GT2s and Ferrari F458 Italia GT3s, including a co-branded for GTE-Am class car with Michael Waltrip Racing, AF Waltrip.
 At the 24 Hours of Le Mans, amateur driver Piergiuseppe Perazzini collided with the No. 8 Toyota driven by overall-contender Anthony Davidson, sending the Toyota airborne at the Mulsanne Corner.
 Perazzini's Ferrari also flipped and landed on its roof after hitting the tyre barrier.
 Davidson suffered two broken vertebrae in the crash but was able to pull himself from the car in the immediate aftermath of the accident - though of course he was forced to abandon the race.
 The AF Corse #51 car driven by Gianmaria Bruni, Giancarlo Fisichella and Toni Vilander won the GTE Pro race beating Corvette, Porsche and Aston Martin.

 The winning No. 51 Ferrari 499P drivers, Antonio Giovinazzi, Alessandro Pier Guidi & James Calado on the podium at the 2023 24 Hours of Le Mans.

 In 2023, AF Corse and Scuderia Ferrari announced a partnership to field the marque's new 499P hypercar in that year's edition of the FIA World Endurance Championship.
 After a successful season that year, including winning at Le Mans in the centenary edition – and Ferrari's first Le Mans in the top class in 50 years – the team decided to field a yellow-coloured privateer entry, and drafted in Robert Kubica, Robert Shwartzman and Yifei Ye to pilot the #83 machine.
-They led much of the 2024 edition of Le Mans, before retiring with an engine failure.
-In the 2025 Le Mans 24h, the yellow #83 won, while #51 and #50 were beaten by one of the Porsche 963 which are built according to slightly different rules (LMDh), and running not only in the WEC, but also in North American IMSA-series.
+They led much of the 2024 edition of Le Mans, before retiring with a motor–generator unit fault.
+In the 2025 Le Mans 24h, the yellow #83 won, while #51 and #50 were beaten by one of the Porsche 963 which are built according to slightly different rules (LMDh), and running not only in the WEC, but also in North American IMSA series.

 The No. 50 Ferrari 499P being driven towards the pit lane exit after winning the 2024 24 Hours of Le Mans.

 The collaboration with the Ferrari Hypercar team has largely been a success, at Le Mans in particular, with each of the three cars (#51, #50, #83) winning the marquee event from 2023 to 2025.
 This threepeat means that all nine of their works drivers, mostly unchanged across the years, have won the race: Antonio Fuoco, Miguel Molina and Nicklas Nielsen in car #50, and Alessandro Pier Guidi, James Calado and Antonio Giovinazzi in car #51, and Robert Kubica, Yifei Ye and Phil Hanson in car #83.